Weathered Timber – Low Maintenance Solution

-- A second coat of Cutek applied once installation is complete.
+- Apply a second coat of Cutek once installation is complete.
 Any second coat should only be applied once the first coat has completely penetrated and is dry.
 The time taken for Cutek to diffuse into the timber varies significantly, depending on aspect, species, ambient temperature, porosity and moisture content of the timber.

-- Timber is pre-coated with the Sioox Weather protection system by Mortlock Timber prior delivery.
-The protection system consists of 2 parts and 3 coats in Total, Mortlock applies 2 coats of Sioox Part 1, and 1 coat of Part too.
+- The timber is pre-coated with the Sioox Weather protection system by Mortlock Timber prior to delivery.
+The protection system consists of 2 parts and 3 coats in Total, Mortlock applies 2 coats of Sioox Part 1, and 1 coat of Part 2.
 Timber is completely dried before the next coat is applied.

-- Maintenance re-coat is recommended every 5-6 years however this product can last up to 10-15 years.
+- A maintenance re-coat is recommended every 5-6 years.
+However this product can last up to 10-15 years without maintenance.

 - To speed up the process or cause the timber to weather in non-exposed areas, lightly spray the timber with water once coating has been applied every day for 2-3 weeks.
 The moisture will react with the coating to ensure an even silvering on the surface.

 The lifecycle of your materials is an important factor to consider when designing for long term beauty and durability.
 If you are planning on embracing the weathered look for your exterior cladding, our team can offer expert advice to ensure you get the best results.
 Browse our product and pricing guide, or call our team to discuss your needs.